microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 ## Applying Gates to a Part of the System

-The simplest thing we can do with multi-qubit systems is to apply gates to only a subset of qubits in the system.
+The simplest thing you can do with multi-qubit systems is to apply gates to only a subset of qubits in the system.
 Similar to how it is sometimes possible to represent the state of a multi-qubit system as a tensor product of single-qubit states, you can construct gates that modify the state of a multi-qubit system as tensor products of gates that affect parts of the system.

 Let's consider an example of applying a single-qubit gate to one of the qubits of a two-qubit system.